Tips to prevent issues when taking online exams

 - Ensure your browser has the latest Flash Player and Shockwave Player updates, and enabled.

-- Clear the cache of your browser prior to taking any online exam.
+- Ensure you clear the cache of your browser prior to taking any online exam.

 - Ensure your Pop-Up Blockers are disable.